octobercms/docs/backend-forms.md

 **mode** | the expected file type, either file or image.
 Default: file.
 **imageWidth** | if using image type, the image will be resized to this width.
 **imageWidth** | if using image type, the image will be resized to this height.
+**fileTypes** | file extensions that are accepted by the uploader, optional.
+Eg: zip,txt

 <a name="widget-datepicker" class="anchor" href="#widget-datepicker"></a>
 ### Date picker